charlievillacr/jsbooks/1JavaScriptBeginner.md

 or

 ```
-var <variableName> = value; //Declaration and assignment in the same line
+var <variableName> = value; //Declaration & assignment in the same line

 ```

 In the first method, we declare the variable first and then assign a value to it at some later point in the program.

-The only thing one must keep in mind here is that declaration must alwys come before the assigment.
+The only thing one must keep in mind here is that declaration must always come before the assigment.

 However, in the second method, both the declaration as well as the assignment happen in a single line.

-Let us look at some examples here
+Examples:

 ```
 var abc;                //Declaration

-abc = "New variable"; //Assigment
+abc = "New variable";   //Assignment

-var num = 33; //Declaration and assignment
+var num = 33;           //Declaration & Assignment
 ```

 In the above example, the variable "abc" will store the string value "New Variable" while the variable "num" will store the number value 33.

+More examples:

 ```
 var marksScience = 85;                 //Variable name
 var marksMaths = 100;
-var total = marksScience + marksMaths; //add and store the result
+var total = marksScience + marksMaths; //Add & store the result

 ```